Cymraeg

 HiPal frequently updates the app design and features, especially the way users can interact and share content with each other.
 As the app changes regularly, parents and carers are advised to check in on the apps functionality and how their child uses it.

 Users of HiPal can currently send written messages to other users on the platform for free, unlike the call feature which now requires a subscription fee.
 Chat messages on HiPal disappear when a user logs out.
 This presents a risk as users could feel disinhibited or inclined to share content which they assume cannot be viewed again.
-Since there is no chat history, there is likely to be no permanent record of what the sender may have said or sent via the app, unless a user has taken a screen shot of the chat content.
+Since there is no chat history, there is likely to be no permanent record of what the sender may have said or sent via the app, unless a user has taken a screenshot of the chat content.
 This could apply to a range of situations, including the sharing of nude images, racist or hateful comments or engaging in bullying and harassment.
 Remind your child to think carefully about the content they choose to share.

 Users of HiPal can only connect with each other by sharing a unique code or scanning a QR code, which can be shared both in person and online.
 Once connected, users can message or call each other.
 For connections made by sharing their code online, it is very challenging to know if the person they are talking with on the app is who they claim to be and as chat messages on HiPal disappear when a user logs out, there is no record of who your child is interacting with or how.
 This could facilitate behaviour such as grooming, bullying or sexual harassment, as the chat logs disappears leaving no visual record of what has happened and therefore making it difficult to trace.
 It is important that children and young people think carefully about the people they choose to connect with and consider using the app only to engage with known friends.
 Speak to your child about the risks of connecting with strangers and explain the importance of not sharing any personal or identifiable information within chats.
 Remind users to tell you if they have been asked more personal questions or to chat privately using a different app.